neil-lindquist/linear-programming/README.md

 ## Installation
 As it is still in early development, the linear-programming library is not on Quicklisp.
-Instead, place the contents of this repository into `~/quicklisp/local-projects/linear-programming` (if you are not using quicklisp, place the `linear-programming` directory somewhere that ASDF can find it).
+Instead, place the contents of this repository into `~/quicklisp/local-projects/linear-programming`.
 Then, you can load it using `(ql:quickload :linear-programming)`.
+If you are not using quicklisp, place the repository somewhere where ASDF can find it, then load it with `(asdf:load-system :linear-programming)`.

 ## Usage
 Consider the following linear programming problem.